Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in local management

 \subsubsection{Solutions for cognitive bias of privacy}

-\paragraph{Learning-based privacy prediction} Given human's cognitive bias in OSN image privacy, manual privacy decisions are often error-prone and time-consuming.
-A more efficient way would be to automatically predict the privacy-sensitivity of an image with machine learning algorithms.
+\paragraph{\textbf{Privacy prediction}} Human's cognitive bias regarding OSN image privacy often means manual privacy decisions are error-prone and time-consuming.
+A more efficient way is to automatically learn and predict the privacy pattern of an image with machine learning classifiers in a data-driven manner.
+The privacy pattern is normally formulated as a binary classification problem with a decision on "is privacy" or "is not privacy".
+An essential workflow can be determined: privacy-associated features are first determined and extracted, followed by a classifier trained to discover privacy patterns from the features.

-\textbf{Predictions from content.} Considering that image privacy is likely tied to the visual contents, Tran et al. \cite{Tran:2016:PFD:3015812.3016006} proposed an end-to-end framework that extracted hierarchical features from images' visual contents for privacy prediction.
-The object features extracted by an object detection convolutional neural network (CNN) were concatenated with the general privacy features learned from an image privacy dataset by a deep CNN.
-A support vector machine (SVM) classifier was then trained to make the final privacy decision from the hierarchical features.
-Benefited from this hierarchical design, this framework can not only predict image privacy accurately but also infer which objects made the image private.
+\textit{Content-based prediction.} Considering that image privacy is likely tied to visual content, Tran et al. \cite{Tran:2016:PFD:3015812.3016006} proposed extracting hierarchical features from visual content for privacy prediction.
+The object-level features and the general privacy features are extracted by two convolutional neural network (CNN)-based extractors respectively, and then concatenated for the final privacy decision.
+Han et al. \cite{han2022learning} proposed using multi-level and multi-scale features for privacy prediction.
+The multi-level features are extracted by different layers of a CNN and the multi-scale features by a stack of max-pooling layers.
+An self-attention-based \cite{vaswani2017attention} aggregation model was used for feature fusion and prediction.

-Yu et al. \cite{Yu-iPrivacy} proposed to learn the relatedness between semantic objects and privacy for privacy prediction.
-An automatic object-privacy alignment algorithm was developed based on the co-occurrence frequencies to identify the object-privacy relatedness from massive social images.
-A visual tree was learned to organize those privacy-sensitive object classes hierarchically in a coarse-to-fine fashion.
-Then a deep multi-task learning algorithm was developed to learn representative deep CNNs and a discriminative tree classifier jointly over the visual tree for large-scale detection of privacy-sensitive objects for final privacy prediction.
-Similarly, Yang et al. \cite{yang2020graph} also exploited the object-privacy relevance to decide image privacy.
-The author created an improved image privacy dataset by combining several existing image privacy datasets.
-Then they built a knowledge graph from the dataset that represented the relevance between the objects and image privacy.
-A graph neural network was proposed based on the object-privacy graph for explainable privacy prediction.